The Shaving Industry

 The pink tax is not pink, nor a tax, but an idea and that attributes to gender-based pricing discrimination.
-For example, a women’s “pink” razor pack is probably $5.99, while a male’s razor pack, that is identical with the female’s razor pack, but a darker color is perhaps $4.99.
+For example, a women’s “pink” razor pack is probably $5.99, while a male’s razor pack, which is identical to the female’s razor pack, but a darker color is perhaps $4.99.
 Women spend $1, 351 per year.
 That’s more than what we pay for the same everyday products as men.

 Often, the only discernable difference between “male” and “female” versions of certain products is the color pink, or other related colors deemed “feminine.”
-Other examples of products that are victims of the pink tax are shampoos, conditioners, lotions, deodorant, body washes, and shaving cream– all are which mainly hygiene or self-care products.
+Other examples of products that are victims of the pink tax are shampoos, conditioners, lotions, deodorant, body washes, and shaving cream-- all are mainly hygiene or self-care products.

 Serena Williams investing in Billie has made a stance that the Pink Tax is alive and it disadvantage women across the board.